-District expenditure by fund is the total expenditure from each of the eight funds: educational, operations and maintenance, transportation, bond and interest, rent, municipal retirement/social security, fire prevention and safety, and site and construction/capital improvement.
+District expenditure by fund is the total expenditure from each of the eight funds: educational, operations and maintenance, transportation, debt service, tort, municipal retirement/social security, fire prevention and safety, and site and construction/capital improvement.

 Average administrator salary is the sum of the salaries for all administrative staff divided by the number of full-time equivalent administrative staff.